Correctional Officer

 By taking a civil service exam.
 For some people it is the family business, some people are just looking for a steady job that isn't likely to go away.
 The structure appeals to some.
 Some people get off on thumping prisoners.

-Asked by Hot Dog Eater about 5 years ago
+Asked by Connie over 5 years ago